-New family homes are set to be built on the site of a derelict cricket club, the Echo can reveal.
+New family homes could be built on the site of a derelict cricket club under plans submitted to Sunderland City Council.

-An outline planning application has been submitted to create 45 dwellings on the former Chilton Moor Cricket Club site, in Black Boy Road, Fence Houses.
+Outline permission was granted for housing on the former Chilton Moor Cricket Club site, in Black Boy Road, Fence Houses, in 2015.